-The Mathematical Sciences faculty are involved in a broad range of research in the areas of pure and applied math, physics, statistics, and education.
+The Mathematical Sciences faculty are involved in a broad range of research in the areas of pure and applied math, statistics, and education.

 Biostatistics and Statistics